Six of the Best Rock Pools for Kids In Sydney

 By: Phoebe Ackland, ellaslist

-Need a cool, fun place to escape the heat with your littlies this summer?
-These rock pools, set against gorgeous beach backdrops are full of hidden treasures to provide young ones with hours of exploring and adventuring.
+Need a cool, fun place to escape the heat with your littlies in the warmer weather?
+These rock pools, set against gorgeous beach backdrops, are full of hidden treasures to provide young ones with hours of exploring and adventuring.

-There’s something truly magical about rock pools, so grab your kids and experience one of these this Summer:
+There’s something truly magical about rock pools, so grab your kids and experience one of these:

 2. Freshwater Rock Pool, Warringah Council